-Our Web Branch follows the 18F methodologies and U.S. Web Design Standards and offers the following support and services to NARA staff to ensure excellent usability and compliance with the Plain Writing Act and related guidance:
+Our Web Division uses human-centered design methodologies and also follows the standards set within the U.S. Web Design System when developing content for the web.
+In addition, we offer the following support services to NARA staff in order to strengthen awareness of usability best practices and to ensure our compliance with the Plain Writing Act and related guidance:

 User Experience Research — Surveys, user interviews, user testing, A/B testing, metrics analysis, competitive analysis, customer journey mapping, user personas, and heatmap usage data.
 (View real-time Archives.gov Metrics)

-Prototyping and User Testing — Testing concepts, designs, and prototypes with users to meet their needs in iterative fashion, tweaking web products as testing informs final designs and outcome.
+Prototyping and User Testing — Testing concepts, designs, and prototypes with users to meet their needs in an iterative fashion, tweaking web products as testing informs final designs and outcomes.

 Plain Language Training